About Us

 We believe that education is the most effective tool to address prejudice, foster understanding, and ensure every learner feels included and respected.

-We employ qualified teachers to deliver high-quality curriculum resources, learner workshops, and professional learning.
+Our work is evidence-based and aligned with national policy and guidance.
+We employ qualified teachers to design and deliver our curriculum resources, learner workshops, and professional learning.

-Our work on LGBT Inclusive Education supports national guidance in Scotland, helps young people feel represented and included in their learning, and reduces the stigma and stereotypes that can lead to prejudice and homophobic bullying.
-Our workshops and resources also address the wider, interconnected forms of prejudice that young people experience, including gender stereotypes, misogyny, and racism.
+This helps young people to feel represented and included in their learning, while addressing the stigma and stereotypes that can cause prejudice, including homophobic bullying, gender stereotypes, misogyny, and racism.

-Through our partnership with the Institute for Strategic Dialogue (ISD) in Germany, we also deliver professional learning and resources to support schools to counter the effects of online hate and disinformation, and to develop learners’ critical thinking and digital media literacy.
-This work is delivered through our Digital Discourse Initiative programme.
+Through our partnership with the Institute for Strategic Dialogue (ISD) in Germany, we also support schools to respond to emerging challenges in the digital landscape.
+Our Digital Discourse Initiative programme focuses on countering the effects of online hate and disinformation, while strengthening learners’ critical thinking and digital media literacy.

 All of our resources and services for schools are provided free of charge.